swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab08_include_import.md

 - ntp
 - prefix_lists

-Name each of your templates after the section name and place them in the `templates/section` directory.
+Name each of your templates after the section name and place them in the `templates/sections` directory.

-For example, For section `dns` you would create the `templates/section/dns.j2` template.
+For example, for section `dns` you would create the `templates/sections/dns.j2` template.
 This should contain a template rendering DNS related configuration.

 Once you created your section templates, create a template named `lab08-task1-final.j2`.
 This template should only contain references to section templates and nothing else.